thibaultcha/lua-cassandra/README.md

 # lua-cassandra

-> This project is a fork of [jbochi#lua-resty-cassandra][lua-resty-cassandra].
+> This project is a fork of [jbochi/lua-resty-cassandra][lua-resty-cassandra].
 It adds support for binary protocol v3, a few bug fixes and more to come.

 Pure Lua Cassandra client using CQL binary protocol v2/v3.